seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 ## <img src="https://cdn2.hubspot.net/hubfs/100006/images/super_square_logo_3a.png" title="SeleniumBase" height="32"> Customizing test runs

-In addition to [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) for customizing global properties, you can customize test runs [from the command-line](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/pytest_plugin.py).
+You can customize test runs from the command-line thanks to [SeleniumBase's pytest plugin](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/plugins/pytest_plugin.py), which adds command-line options for setting/enabling the browser type, headless mode, mobile mode, multithreading mode, demo mode, proxy config, user agent config, browser extensions, and more.

-The following tests can be run from the [examples/](https://github.com/seleniumbase/SeleniumBase/tree/master/examples) folder:
+Here are some examples of configuring tests, which can be run from the [examples/](https://github.com/seleniumbase/SeleniumBase/tree/master/examples) folder:

 ```bash
 # Run a test in Chrome (default browser)